We would like to thank everyone for coming out to DataFest 2018!

 - Your presentation must be emailed to DataFestWES@gmail.com by 12pm on Sunday.
 You may create your slides in any application, but you must submit a PDF.
 If using a web-based tool like GoogleDocs or Prezi, please export to PDF.
 If you actually want to demonstrate something on the Internet, embed the link in your slides.

 - Along with your presentation you will also turn in a short one-page write-up of your project.
 You can think about this as the text of your presentation.
 The judges may refer to these during deliberation.
 Please send this to DataFestWES@gmail.com by 12pm on Sunday.

 - The judges will decide on the most appropriate awards.
 Typically awards include Best Insight, Best use of external data, Best visualization.
 But they may decide another type of award is more appropriate based on student work.

-- Winners will receive certificates, $50/person, and glory!
+- Winners will receive medals, certificates, $50/person, and glory!

 One more day left to register!
 Here is what the breakdown looks like now:

 We are excited to announce that DataFest 2017 is a go!
 We are aiming for March 31 – April 2, 2017 at Wesleyan University.
 Please stay tuned as we try to confirm this date.